Table of contents

 nftables leverages newer features in the Linux kernel (starting kernel >= 3.13) to provide similar functionalities to iptables, albeit with a better (arguably) syntax and rule definition, reducing code duplication, and enhancing performance.

-All of your firewall rule must happen on the firewall container.
+All of your firewall rules must happen on the firewall container.
 Do not add or change any rules on the client or server containers.

 View current rules